Central Uruguay Railway Cricket Club

-Central Uruguay Railway Cricket Club (mostly known for its acronym CURCC) was a Uruguayan sports club, originally established by British railway workers for the practise of cricket.
+Central Uruguay Railway Cricket Club (mostly known by its acronym CURCC) was a Uruguayan sports club, originally established by British railway workers for the practise of cricket.
 Nevertheless, the club would be notable for its football section, considered one of the greatest contributors to that sport in Uruguay.
 In fact, CURCC was one of the founding members of Uruguayan Football Association (AUF) in 1900.

 The continuity between the CURCC's football section and club Peñarol generated a controversy that remains nowadays.
 (Note: Controversy exists on the date of the founding of C.A.
 Peñarol.
 The club's official position assumes a change of name of CURCC (founded on December 28, 1891).
 On the other hand, some historians state that "C.A.
 Peñarol" was established on December 13, 1913.)

 History

 Railway origins

 By the end of 1899 the British company Central Uruguay Railway of Montevideo, that operated in Uruguay since 1878, acquired the lands located in the neighborhood of Villa Peñarol to establish its train repair shops there, moving them from Bella Vista.
 Those lands had been used for agriculture only and famous because of the best quality of its vineyards and fruits.
 One of the main achievements of the company was the establishment of a rural school in the town.

 Due to the industrial activity, the village became populous.
 The sons of blonde Albion, who were part of the company, decided to found a sports centre that serve as recreation to people that lived around the workshops.